 Based on DTIC and AFICA's review of past contract actions, in the context of the above DoD guidance, we have determined that the following will apply to any O&M funds received for IAC contracts.
 This applies to O&M funds received for new orders, as well as incremental funding actions funded with O&M on any existing orders.

 - Each O&M MIPR must specify what tasks under the TAT SOW it is funding.

-If Operational & Maintenance (O&M) funding (which has a 12 month obligation limit) is the only funding received to start a new TAT, then the subject TAT will be limited to no more than an overall 12 month period of performance.
-Subsequent option years for the base period must be funded with future year funding at the time of option exercise, see FAR 32.703-3.
+- If O&M funding (which has a 12 month obligation limit) is the only funding received to start a new TAT, then the subject TAT will have performance terms (base, options) no longer than 12 months.

 - Each O&M MIPR received will be placed on its own/separate 12-month CLIN; for example:

 Current TAT PoP is 1 Jan 13 to 31 Dec 15 - O&M MIPR for incremental funding is placed on contract on 1 Dec 13; that MIPR will be placed on a CLIN valid 1 Dec 13 to 30 Nov 14; all funds must be expended and work completed during that period; any funds not expended may not be "rolled over" into another CLIN or used for other tasks after 30 Nov 14.

 For information on DoD Appropriations, you can use the Treasury Financial Manual as a reference.The Economy Act is the general statutory authority that allows customers to order services from DTIC on a cost-reimbursable basis.
 The OSD comptroller annually reviews and approves a specific limit and funding line for DTIC's reimbursable authority.